 MIF uses various factors for determining whether any of its loans should be considered "material loans."
-If any loans in excess of 15% of MIF's total net assets are approved by MIF's Board of Trustees, MIF would consider such loans to be material.
-As of December 31, 2022, this measure indicates that any loan in excess of \$30.4 million would be considered material.
+Any loan that would cause the total direct indebtedness of any borrower to MIF to exceed of 15% of MIF's total net assets would be considered material.
+As of December 31, 2023, this measure indicates that any loan in excess of \$31.2 million would be considered material.
 As indicated below, MIF has no such loans which approach that amount.
 As another factor, MIF considers the size of any loan in relationship to the size of the total outstanding loan portfolio, with a loan in excess of 5% of total loans being considered material.
-As of December 31, 2022, this measure would indicate that loans in excess of \$29.1 million would be considered material.
+As of December 31, 2023, this measure would indicate that loans in excess of \$28.9 million would be considered material.
 As indicated below, MIF has no such loans which approach that amount.
 MIF recognizes that the foregoing measures are simply two factors in determining materiality of loans and does not treat them as the sole determining factors.

 MIF regularly reviews its loan portfolio regarding the size of loans, the balances outstanding, and any issues concerning timely repayment.
 Based on the above factors and a continuing review of its loans, MIF does not have any individual loans which it considers "material."
-The largest loan at December 31, 2022 was a loan of approximately \$18.1 million, which is approximately 3.1% of MIF's total loan portfolio.
+The largest loan at December 31, 2023 was a loan of approximately \$17.6 million, which is approximately 3.0% of MIF's total loan portfolio.
 All other loans are significantly lower, with the next largest loan currently having a principal balance of approximately \$12.0 million.

 Loan delinquencies and modifications.
 MIF follows a carefully prescribed process for monitoring and collecting past due loan payments from borrowers.
 Because the purpose of MIF's congregational loan program is to aid congregational development, flexibility and accommodation are stressed in dealing with late or partial payments of interest and principal.
 This policy of flexibility and accommodation may be implemented in a number of ways, such as extending due dates and rescheduling principal payments.
-In 2022, 18 loans were modified as compared to 27 in 2021.
-These modifications did not meet the definition of troubled debt restructurings.
-See Note 3 to the accompanying Financial Statements.
+In 2023, 22 loans were modified as compared to 18 in 2022.
+These modifications did not meet the definition of a loan modification to be disclosed in our financial statements based on the type of modification provided in 2023.
+These modifications did not meet the definition of a troubled debt restructuring for 2022 or 2021.

-Loan delinquency increased during 2022 with the delinquency rate before non-accrual adjustments for loans past due 90 days and over ending the year at 1.89%, up from 1.81% at year-end 2021.
-There were minimal pandemic-related customer accommodation requests in 2020 and no new pandemic-related customer accommodation requests in 2021 or 2022.
+Loan delinquency decreased during 2023 with the delinquency rate before non-accrual adjustments for loans past due 90 days and over ending the year at 0.14%, down from 1.89% at year-end 2022.

-If a borrowing congregation disbands, as provided by the governing document of the ELCA, title to the congregation's property reverts to its Synod, subject to MIF's mortgage.
-Generally, such property is sold, and the proceeds of the sale are applied against MIF's loan.
+If a borrowing congregation disbands, generally such property is sold, and the proceeds of the sale are applied against MIF's loan.